 I bring in guest speakers from industry into my courses, a lot.
 The benefits of doing so are are mostly that (1) industry speakers can cover some topics better than me and (2) the change of pace in teaching keeps students interested.
 In general, I don’t save time, though, because engaging industry in my teaching requires extra work.Continue reading “How I Work With Industry Guest Speakers”

-Some impressions from today’s home office work for my employer.Continue reading “The State of Digitization in the State of Digitization”
+Some impressions from today’s home office work (for the state).Continue reading “The State of Digitization in the State of Digitization”

 The traditional and efficient way for setting up and grading written exams is to have a professorship create the exam, supervise the actual exam, and then also have them grade it.
 They will usually use a team in the supervision of the exam and the grading, where work is split by exam question: One person (or a team in the case of a large exam) gets to grade one question across all exams.
 This ensures fairness, consistency, and speed.

 Enter the Bavarian Ministry of Education.
 It invented a wholly different approach to creating and grading written exams.
 Here, it applies to students aiming to become informatics high school teachers.Continue reading “How Not to Organize Written Exams”